HERDAZ/ascii-interface/README.md

 refrechScreen(previousFrame,VSIZE,horizontalLines=[],verticalLines=[]):
 ```

-Goes thru the horizontal and vertical lines provided and update the previous frame, so that it only update the line that need updating.
+Goes trough the horizontal and vertical lines provided and update the previous frame, so that it only update the lines that need updating.